tde2020/AWS-healthAIhackathon/README.md

 - [Comprehend Medical](https://aws.amazon.com/comprehend/medical/): To process medical-domain information from the output of Textract.
 - [Sagemaker](https://aws.amazon.com/sagemaker/): Train the model using linear learner
 - [S3](https://aws.amazon.com/s3/): Store the data and the model

+## Challenges
+Dataset limitations.
+I have used the MTSamples for training the model.
+Each category had between 200-400 samples and I have randomly picked 200 samples from each category.
+I believe the predictions would be accurate if the dataset included  patient demographic data and health history, however there is no such dataset available.

+## Accomplishments
+With the limited dataset and identified few categories we have achieved an overall model accuracy of 55% while having the highest individual category accuracy at 68%. (you can download the html files in the screenshots folder that will show the full run of the two python notebooks)

 ## Implementation and try out!